ajc3xc/ALS-Research/README.md

 # ALS-Research
-A repository storing the scripts and data for ALS research work done for Karen Sachs.
+A repository storing the scripts and plots for ALS research work done for Karen Sachs.